HariMenon2002/Webdevcourse/monorepos/week-16-2/Beginning.md

   "@repo/ui":"*",

 now if you do npm run dev, all the 3(web,docs and react-app will run . react-app runs on localhost:5173)

+Adding pure backend:
+Create and cd to backend folder in week-16-2/apps, do npm init -y, npx tsc --init

+Clear the content in tsconfig.json of backend folder(it is always better to extend instead of writing all of it again).
+Then add rootDir(create a src folder) and outDir in it.
+Module should be NodeNext

+Create an index.ts in backend and do(in cd backend) npm i express @types/express.
+Modify the scripts in backend/package.json and add build and dev scripts.
+Then do npm run dev

+Now we need a common folder(suppose it does zod validation) which backend can import .
+Create a new package (in week-16-2/packages) called common. cd to common and do npm init -y and npm i zod and npx tsc --init.
+Create src folder and modify  tsconfig.json in common folder.
+Go to package.json in common folder and rename it and add exports section.
+Add "@repo/common":"*" in dependencies section of package.json of backend folder and do npm install .
+Here you have to use esbuild to compile typescript files instead of tsc -b

+NOTE: it is always better to do npm install by first cd ing to root folder